ivmarkov/rp-matter/README.md

 ### Prerequisites

 An rp2040 board connected to a WL5500 ethernet adapter.
-Look at the source w.r.t. which pins need to be connected
+Look at the source w.r.t. which pins need to be connected.

 ### Build